SetProtocol/STIPS/STIPS/STIP-009.md

 The `deployer` wants to enable all extensions, initialize all corresponding modules, and transfer the manager `owner` role.

 1. The `deployer` calls initialize() passing in the parameters for initializing modules and extensions

+2. Initialization parameters are validated:
+    - `initializationState` must be `pending`
+    - `initialize` caller must be the `deployer`
+    - `initializeTargets` (extension addresses) must be the same length as `initializeBytecode` (initialization instructions)

+3. All extensions are initialized for the SetToken (using bytecode blobs)
-2. All modules are initialized via the extensions
+    - modules are initialized for the SetToken via the extensions

-3. The `owner` role on the DelegatedManager is transfered from the Factory to the input `owner`
+4. The `owner` role on the DelegatedManager is transfered from the Factory to the `owner` designated during the creation step.

-4. The Factory deletes in `InitializeParams` for the set token, removing it from pending state
+5. The Factory deletes in `InitializeParams` for the set token, removing it from pending state

+(5.a) In a separate step, the SetToken's current manager address must be reset to point at the newly deployed DelegatedManager contract.
+    - If SetToken manager is EOA, call setToken.setManager(_newAddress)
+    - If SetToken manager is contract, call CurrentManagerContract.setManager(_newAddress)

 ### StreamingFeeExtension.accrueFeeAndDistribute()